sndnyang/LCL-SSS/ReadMe.md

 30 epochs takes 210.65927863121033 seconds 0:03:30.659279  by GPU

-Note: specify 指定 GPU id  CUDA_VISIBLE_DEVICES=4   4 is the GPU id you want to use
+Note: specify 指定 GPU id  CUDA_VISIBLE_DEVICES=4   4 is the GPU id you want to use or --gpu-id 4

 Note: about the micro and macro, weighted modes: https://scikit-learn.org/stable/modules/generated/sklearn.metrics.precision_recall_fscore_support.html

 ```
-CUDA_VISIBLE_DEVICES=0   python resnet_test.py
+python main_all.py --gpu-id 0
 ```
 ## vgg

 ```
-python main_all.py vgg
+python main_all.py --model vg  --shape 0
 ```

 - precision recall  F1 score in micro: (0.9807924984875983, 0.9807924984875983, 0.9807924984875983, None)